 (2) Where an offence as provided by section 42G is committed by a person who is not the holder of a commercial goods vehicle licence and that person subsequently applies for a licence for a commercial goods vehicle, the Minister may refuse to grant such a licence to that person on the grounds that he has committed such an offence.

-[Section 42H inserted by No. 53 of 1977 s.
-4; amended by No. 54 of 1985 s.
+[Section 42H inserted: No. 53 of 1977 s.
+4; amended: No. 54 of 1985 s.
 52.]

 Division 4 — Aircraft